fazeelgm/UCB_ML_AI_Capstone/README.md

 ### TL;DR

-You can read further in much detail, but in summary, the dataset contains almost a million crime incident reports since 2018 that are recorded when police officers arrive at the scene of the crime.
-Each row contains location and time information along with a crime classification assigned to the case - this makes it a good barometer of crime as it happens, but we cannot deduce quality of crime resolution from this data.
-Figure 1 shows each crime incident super-imposed on top of San Francisco - _doom loop_ indeed!
+The dataset contains almost a million crime incident reports since 2018 that are recorded when police officers arrive at the scene of the crime and traige the situation.
+Each row contains location and time information along with a crime classification assigned to the case - this makes it a good barometer of crime as it happens, but we cannot deduce the quality of crime resolution from this data as that happens after the fact.
+Figure 1 shows each crime incident super-imposed on top of San Francisco map - _doom loop_ indeed!

-Our task was to use this data to train different ML models on this data and then classify a set of incidents that the model had not seen and judge it on its prediction abilities.
+Our task was to use this data to train different ML models on this data and then train them on a subset of the incidents and then judge them on their prediction abilities on the remainder of the incidents that the model had not seen.
 In the process, we wanted to get to the bottom of the Doom Loop charge - here's what we learnt!

 >This is a hard problem!

-After cleaning the data we were able to reduce it to 14 features that could then be used to classify each incident on a possible 45 crime categories.
-We identified and trained a set of ML Models that are suitable for multi-class classification problems of this type.
-After many optimization and tuning iterations, the winning `XGBClassifier` model achieved an Accuracy score of 35% (higher is better) with a LogLoss score of 2.3240 (lower is better, 0 being a perfect score) and were able improve our results by 206% (Accuracy) and 92.72% (LogLoss) over our baseline baseline.
+After cleaning the data, we identified and trained a set of ML Models that are suitable for multi-class classification problems of this type.
+After many optimization and tuning iterations, the winning `XGBClassifier` model achieved an Accuracy score of 35% (higher is better) with a LogLoss score of 2.3240 (lower is better, 0 being a perfect score) and were able improve our results by 206% (Accuracy) and 92.72% (LogLoss) over our baseline benchmark.
 A single tuning run of the final model took over 4 hours to train on our hardware!

 For a large dataset with noisy labels, we were able to achieve an accuracy of 35.01% for a 45-class classification problem using only 14 input features.
 Seeing the fact that the accuracy benchmark for uniform blind guess is 2.22% (1 out of 45 possible classes), this is a reasonably good result - but we have to admit that this is a hard problem to solve without enriching our dataset.

-In addition to the crime classification capabilities of the model, it also provides explanations on how it makes its decisions, and this information can be used to improve the Police ability to identify locations and times for specific crime patterns, as well as determine learn from historical data on targeting hoptspots.
-Here are two example of Auto Theft incidents, one in the morning and one at night that the model identified correctly with the weighting of the input features that were used for the prediction.
-In the first case, we see how the model gives an 86% probability of an auto theft, using time and location components in making it's prediction and around noon-time, the temporal component is weighed heavily in the classification (red bars bumping the confidence higher).
+In addition to the crime classification capabilities of the model, the model also provides explanations on how it makes its decisions.
+This information can be really useful for improving the Polices' ability to identify locations and times for specific crime patterns, as well as learn from historical data to target crime hoptspots.
+Here are two example of actual Auto Theft incidents from our dataset, one in the morning and one at night that the model identified correctly, alongwith the weighting of the input features that were used for its predictions.
+In the first case, we see how the model gives an 89% probability of an auto theft, using time and location components in making it's prediction - around noon-time, the temporal component is weighed heavily in the classification (red bars bumping the confidence higher).

 <table style="width:100%"><em>Figure TO_DO: SHAP Auto Theft Incidents at noon- vs night-time</em>
 <tr>
   <td width="100%"><img src="images/shap_auto_s1.png" border="0"/></td>
 </tr></table>

-For the second incidence late night, we see a lower probability (9%) of the car being stolen, but the model weighs the neighborhood location as a greater component in it's decision making, reducing it's overall confidence level (blue bars).
+For the second incidence late at night, we see a lower probability (9%) of the car being stolen, but the model weighs the neighborhood location as a greater component in it's decision making, reducing it's overall confidence level (blue bars).

-This shows us that the model is learning effectively and intuitively!
 <table style="width:100%"><em>Figure TO_DO: SHAP Auto Theft Incidents at noon- vs night-time</em>
 <tr>
   <td width="100%"><img src="images/shap_auto_s2.png" border="0"/></td>